polkadot-developers/substrate-docs/content/md/en/docs/reference/address-formats.md

 ## Basic format

-You can find the implementaion for the SS58 address format in [Ss58Codec](https://paritytech.github.io/substrate/master/sp_core/crypto/trait.Ss58Codec.html).
+You can find the implementation for the SS58 address format in [Ss58Codec](https://paritytech.github.io/substrate/master/sp_core/crypto/trait.Ss58Codec.html).

 The basic format of the address can be described as: